dolanmiu/MMM-awesome-alexa/README.md

 [![Chat on Gitter][gitter-image]][gitter-url]
 [![Dependency Status][gemnasium-image]][gemnasium-url]

 # MMM-awesome-alexa
 > A hands free Alexa module for the Magic Mirror, which is activated when you say 'Alexa'.

+> Just made an **AWESOME** release which adds Travis CI and very good code quality and best practices

 > At the moment, this only works for MacOS.
 Raspberry Pi support will come soon!